alanlorenzetti/halo_atlas/shiny_hsal_atlas/home_about_help_prototypes.md

 ## Data download

-You can download data for the:
+You can download data for the following:

 -   **Genome browser:** a bundle containing all the tracks is available [here](data/igv_bundle.tar.gz);

--   **Atlas:** the entire table used to generate the interactive heat map is available [here](data/File_S1.xlsx) and as a supplement file in our manuscript (protein levels, RNA-Seq levels, Ribo-Seq levels, translational efficiency, and ribosome occupancy are not log transformed in this version; the column description is available inside the workbook);
+-   **Atlas:** the entire table used to generate the interactive heat map is available [here](data/File_S1.xlsx) and as a supplement file in our manuscript (protein levels, RNA-Seq levels, Ribo-Seq levels, translational efficiency, and ribosome occupancy are not log-transformed in this version; the column description is available inside the workbook);

 -   **Atlas (Static):** a PDF file for the static heat map is available [here](data/File_S8.pdf).